red-isbe/isbe-contracts/docs/generated/tokens/whitelist/basic.md

 Adds an address to the whitelist

-_Requires WHITELIST_MANAGER_ROLE.
+_Requires WHITELIST_ROLE.
 Reverts if address is already whitelisted._

 #### Parameters